UNINETTSigma2/documentation/jobs/onelarge.md

-# Packaging smaller parallel jobs into one large parallel job
+# Packaging smaller parallel jobs into one large job

 There are several ways to package smaller jobs into one large parallel job.
 The preferred way is to use [Job Arrays](jobarrays.md).
 Here we want to present a more pedestrian alternative which can give a lot of flexibility.